GitMirroring/gnuboot/site/faq.md

 On some laptops, these cards use USB (internally), so won't have DMA, but it's still a massive freedom and privacy issue.
-If you have an internal WWAN chip/card, the libreboot project recommends that you disable and (ideally, if possible) physically remove the hardware.
+If you have an internal WWAN chip/card, the GNU Boot project recommends that you disable and (ideally, if possible) physically remove the hardware.
 If you absolutely must use this technology, an external USB dongle is much better because it can be easily removed when you don't need it, thereby